FatRodzianko/Get-RBCD-Threaded/README.md

 -s|-searchforest, Discover domains and forests through trust relationships.
 Enumerate all domains and forests

+-pwdlastset=, Filter computers based on pwdLastSet to remove stale computer objects.
+If you set this to 90, it will filter out computer objects whose pwdLastSet date is more than 90 days ago

 -i|-insecure, Force insecure LDAP connect if LDAPS is causing connection issues.

 -o|-outputfile=, Output to a CSV file.
 Provided full path to file and file name.